Elder-Fang/population_analysis/README.md

 ## **6. Outputs**
 ### **Key Results**:
 1. **Population Analysis**:
-   - Distribution and projection of children aged 0-4 for 2030.
+   - Distribution and projection of children aged 0-4 for 2030.( for all tehsil only )
      ![Population Distribution](images/un-desa.jpg)
      - Description: Distribution and projection of children aged 0-4 for 2030.